Using LED Grow Lights For Indoor Plants

-LED grow lights are the latest Techno in the market today; nothing like other traditional lights: fluorescents, incandescents, and the likes!
+LED lights are the latest Techno in the market today; nothing like other traditional lights: fluorescent bulbs, incandescents, and the likes!

-They do not make use of filaments, gas, lead (as in incandescents), or mercury (as in CFLs).
+They do not make use of filaments, gas, lead (as in incandescents), or mercury (as in CFLs) like fluorescent lights.

-They seem to last longer than these conventional lights and are more versatile and durable.
+They seem to last longer than these conventional lights and are more versatile and durable than fluorescent bulbs.

-They do not have any fragile parts that are prone to some sort of failure in the long run.
+They do not have any fragile parts that are prone to some sort of failure in the long run comapred to fluorescent lights.